ksackvil/CMPT-275/index.md

   * Front End Development

 Relevant Experience/Skills:
   * Software Test Engineer, Sierra Wireless
      * Designing and executing test Case for SMACK, Kernel Modules and AirVantage with clear objective to cover the API                functionality and customer’s use cases
      * Improving and writing scripts using bash and python and C
      * Executing manual and automating test cases in Linux OS in order to open source platform (Legato ) API and target tools using modems and development board.
   * Test Engineer, Maxim integrated ( Icron )
     *  Automation/Regression/Manual testing to ensure the reliability of the products for client satisfaction

 Interests:
+  * Kick Boxing and fitness
+  * Database Design
+  * Learning programming languages.

 ![Takunda Mwinjilo](https://raw.githubusercontent.com/ksackvil/CMPT-275/master/static/images/Takunda.jpg)